yusufozturk/panther/docs/gitbook/policies/scanning/real-time-events.md

 ---
 description: >-
-  In this page, you will learn how to configure real-time event feed into Panther.
+  In this page, you will learn how to configure real-time event feed into Panther, to monitor all AWS resource changes in real-time, Panther utilizes CloudWatch Events.
 ---

 # Real-Time Events

-To monitor all AWS resource changes in real-time, Panther utilizes CloudWatch Events.

 ## Prerequisites